Students Supporting Israel: Programs and events

 SSI organizes educational and advocacy-oriented programming across its campus chapters, ranging from interfaith initiatives to public awareness campaigns.
-The organization emphasizes student-led engagement and campus dialogue relating to Israel, Zionism, and Middle-East affairs.
+The organization states that it emphasizes student-led engagement and campus dialogue relating to Israel, Zionism, and Middle-East affairs.

 SSI's programming varies by campus and year, but these initiatives constitute core components of its educational and advocacy portfolio, alongside film screenings, cultural events, and leadership-training workshops.

 Palestinian Apartheid Week

 SSI chapters host an annual counter-initiative during campus events commonly known as "Israel Apartheid Week."
-Under the title "Palestinian Apartheid Week", SSI student leaders present informational displays and public discussions highlighting discrimination and human-rights issues under the Palestinian Authority and Hamas rule in Gaza.
+Under the title "Palestinian Apartheid Week", SSI student leaders present information and public discussions highlighting what it purports to be discrimination and human-rights issues under the Palestinian Authority and Hamas rule in Gaza.
 The program is designed as a direct educational response to anti-Israel demonstrations on campus.

 Breaking Bread

 Launched in partnership with faith-based and inter-community organizations, the Breaking Bread series brings Jewish and Christian students together for dialogue and shared meals intended to foster understanding and cooperation around shared Zionist values.
-The program encourages conversation about identity, faith, and coexistence in the context of Israel and the Middle East.

 Triggered: From Combat to Campus

-The Triggered: From Combat to Campus speaker tour features current or former Israel Defense Forces (IDF) soldiers who visit universities to share personal experiences of military service, moral decision-making, and transition to civilian and academic life.
-The tour aims to give students first-hand perspectives on Israel's security environment and the challenges faced by young Israelis in combat, and to humanize the IDF soldiers that are often demonized on college campuses.
+The Triggered: From Combat to Campus speaker tour features current or former Israel Defense Forces (IDF) soldiers who visit universities to share personal experiences of military service, decision-making, and transition to civilian and academic life.
+The tour aims to give students first-hand perspectives on Israel's security environment and the challenges faced by young Israelis in combat, and to humanize IDF soldiers.

+Funding

+Per 2024 tax filings, SSI earned $2,091,470 in revenue in 2024 (a 33.9% increase from 2023), of which, $1,979,391 (94.6%) came from outside contributions.
+The Milstein Family Foundation, a pro-Israeli advocacy non-profit, is one of SSI's donors.

+Reception

+SSI's Triggered tour, which features Israeli Defense Force (IDF) soldiers giving speeches, has frequently drawn protests from university students, graduates, and others, who often cite war crimes committed by the IDF.
+Student protestors have stated that university administrations have platformed SSI, but refuse to do the same for pro-Palestinian student groups, like Students for Justice in Palestine.
+Students have also reported that university administrations have made it difficult to get counter-protests for SSI events approved.
+Other students have raised concerns that SSI events have endangered Muslim students, and students of Arab backgrounds.